 Cybersecurity and Research at RIT: Regulatory Compliance

 Research at RIT is subject to various compliance requirements.
-One example of compliance requirements is Cyber Maturity Model Certification (CMMC).
-CMMC can be understood as the verification mechanism the US government uses to audit contractors’ compliance to NIST 800-171, Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations.
-The Department of Defense (DoD) created CMMC in response to the continued exfiltration of Controlled Unclassified Information (CUI) from its supply chain.
-The Cybersecurity Maturity Model (CMMC) Certification ensures the appropriate cybersecurity controls and processes are implemented to protect Controlled Unclassified Information (CUI).
+One example of compliance requirements is the Cyber Maturity Model Certification (CMMC).
+CMMC can be understood as the verification mechanism the US government uses to audit contractors’ compliance to NIST SP 800-171 and NIST SP 800-172.The Department of Defense (DoD) created CMMC in response to the continued exfiltration of Controlled Unclassified Information (CUI) from its supply chain.
+The Cybersecurity Maturity Model Certification (CMMC) ensures the appropriate cybersecurity controls and processes are implemented to protect Controlled Unclassified Information (CUI).

-Department of Defense (DoD) contractors and researchers need to obtain third-party certification that meets requirements for the CMMC maturity level appropriate to the work they wish to do for the DoD.
+DoD contractors and researchers need to obtain certification that meets requirements for the CMMC maturity level appropriate to the work they wish to do for the DoD.
 The new CMMC mandate includes university-based research labs and facilities—as well as FFDRCs (Federally Funded Research and Development Centers) and UARCs (University Affiliated Research Centers).
 This means RIT researchers are not exempted if they want to work with the Department of Defense (DoD).

-RIT is focused on creating and maintaining the appropriate cybersecurity maturity level which would assist our Researchers who are required to protect CUI data.
+RIT is focused on creating and maintaining the appropriate cybersecurity maturity level which would assist our researchers who are required to protect CUI data.

 For more information and resources to help you protect research data and comply with cybersecurity requirements in grants, contracts, and data use agreements, contact: